hpides/WALT/README.md

 ## PDGF preparation (do this once)
-Acquire PDGF and a valid license.
+Acquire PDGF and a valid license from [bankmark](https://www.bankmark.de/).
 Place it one directory up in the hierarchy in a pdgf directory (../pdgf).
 The structure of the directory should look something like this:
 ```
 ├── config
 │   ├── customer-output.xml